 Rental Properties Like-Kind Properties

-First, rental properties must be exchanged for something that is “like-kind” for a valid 1031 exchange.
+First, rental properties must go through the exchange for something that is “like-kind” for a valid 1031 exchange.
 Thankfully, the IRS views rental properties in the same what that they do most other private assets.
 For this reason, rental properties can be exchanged for

 - Commercial Buildings